31 Great Rhyming Books For Your Emerging Reader

 Giraffes Can’t Dance by Giles Andreae

-I absolutely love this book about following your heart and being true to yourself.
-The added bonus of rhyming makes this book that much more special.
+Why I Love It: I absolutely love this book about following your heart and being true to yourself.
+The bonus of rhyming makes this book that much more special.
 This is one of the children’s books about being different that I was happy to read over and over.

 Goodnight Construction Site by Sherry Duskey Rinker